The Benefits of Contactless Payments for Businesses: What You Need to Know

 Several types of contactless payment methods are available, catering to different consumer preferences:

-• Mobile Wallets: Digital wallets such as Apple Pay, Google Wallet, and Samsung Pay store card information on a smartphone.
+Mobile Wallets: Digital wallets such as Apple Pay, Google Wallet, and Samsung Pay store card information on a smartphone.
 Users can pay by tapping their phone on a payment terminal.
-Mobile wallets often include additional security
+Mobile wallets often include additional security features, such as biometric authentication.